cnlohr/espbadapple/song/README.md

 So, not only is our decoder only about 50 lines of code, orders of magnitude simpler than any of the big boy compression algorithms...
 It eeks out just a little more compression than they can muster!

 **TODO**: I want to test what happens if I store a probability table for the various bit places for the LZSS values to optimally encode each LZSS entry.
 This would likely be a huge boon on large files.

+The huffman and other VPX coding mechanisms can be found in the `attic/` folder.

 ## Mechanism